edge-cloud/www.edge-cloud.net/_posts/2013-08-07-ipv6-link-local-addresses-as-default-gateway.md

 ### Where is it used in the wild?

-Two examples of service providers that use the IPv6 default gateway of fe80::1 and document it accordingly for their end-users are the German hosting provider [University of Wisconsin-Madison](https://www.hetzner.de/en/hosting/produktmatrix/rootserver" target="_blank">Hetzner</a> as well as the <a href="https://kb.wisc.edu/ns/page.php?id=14099).
+Two examples of service providers that use the IPv6 default gateway of fe80::1 and document it accordingly for their end-users are the German hosting provider [Hetzner](https://www.hetzner.de/en/hosting/produktmatrix/rootserver) as well as the [University of Wisconsin-Madison](https://kb.wisc.edu/ns/page.php?id=14099).
 Other examples exist, but without readily available documentation.

-The German ISP [Speedport](https://www.telekom.de/" target="_blank">Deutsche Telekom</a> uses their own line of branded home DSL routers called <a href="https://de.wikipedia.org/wiki/Speedport).
+The German ISP [Deutsche Telekom](https://www.telekom.de/) uses their own line of branded home DSL routers called [Speedport](https://de.wikipedia.org/wiki/Speedport).
 Turns out that the routers within this line that are IPv6 capable use fe80::1 as the default gateway, both for static use as well as via SLAAC.
 These devices then also offer DNS resolver capabilities via the same IPv6 address.

 So far I have not seen anyone using ULA for internal DNS resolver.